A Centerless Virasoro Algebra of Master Symmetries for the Ablowitz-Ladik Hierarchy: Bi-orthogonal Laurent polynomials and CMV matrices

-(5) The other relations are proven in a similar way.
-This finishes the proof. \end{proof}
+(5) The other relations are proven in a~similar way.
+This f\/inishes the proof. \end{proof}

-\section{The AL hierarchy and a Lax pair for its master symmetries}
+\section{The AL hierarchy and a~Lax pair for its master symmetries}

-In this section we "dress up" the equations defining the Ablowitz-Ladik hierarchy \eqref{AL moments} and its master symmetries \eqref{master symmetries} on the bi-moments.
+In this section we ``dress up'' the equations def\/ining the Ablowitz--Ladik hierarchy~\eqref{AL moments} and its master symmetries~\eqref{master symmetries} on the bi-moments.
 This leads to Lax pair representations both for the hierarchy and its master symmetries on the CMV matrices.
-In all this section we shall denote the time variables $(t,s)=(t_1,t_2,\ldots, s_1,s_2,\ldots)$ of the AL hierarchy by $(t_k)_{k\in\mathbb{Z}}$, with $t_{-k}=s_{k},k\geq 1,$ and $T_0$ defined as in the Introduction (see below \eqref{deformed weight}).
-It is only in the next section that the notation $(t,s)$ will be more convenient.
+In all this section we shall denote the time variables $(t,s)=(t_1,t_2,\ldots, s_1,s_2,\ldots)$ of the AL hierarchy by $(t_k)_{k\in\mathbb{Z}}$, with $t_{-k}=s_{k}$, $k\geq 1$, and $T_0$ def\/ined as in the Introduction (see below~\eqref{deformed weight}).
+It is only in the next section that the notation~$(t,s)$ will be more convenient.